Chrisae9/chis-website/content/blog/raid-setup.md

 #### Persisting Mount on Boot:

-In order for the mounted drive to persist on boot, a proper `/etc/fstab` entry must be created:
+For the mounted drive to persist on boot, a proper `/etc/fstab` entry must be created:

 ```bash
 /dev/md/chis_raid    /hdd    ext4    defaults    0    0